 Typical Timeframes for LPA

-The process of setting up a Lasting Power of Attorney typically takes around 8 to 10 weeks.
-This timeframe can vary slightly depending on how quickly the necessary documentation is completed and submitted to the Office of the Public Guardian.
+The process of setting up and registering a Lasting Power of Attorney typically takes around 8 to 10 weeks from submission to the OPG.
+Online applications may be processed slightly faster.
+This timeframe can vary depending on how quickly the forms are prepared and whether any issues arise during registration.

 Key steps and their typical durations include:

-- Registration with the Office of the Public Guardian: 4-8 weeks
+- Registration with the Office of the Public Guardian: approximately 8–10 weeks

-- Handling any objections or issues: variable, potentially adding 2-4 weeks
+- Handling any objections or issues raised by the OPG: variable, potentially adding 2–6 weeks

 Typical Timeframes for Deputyship

-Applying for deputyship is generally a longer process, typically taking between 6 to 9 months.
-This extended timeframe is due to the more complex nature of the application, which involves a court process.
+Applying for deputyship is a substantially longer process, typically taking between 6 and 12 months, and sometimes longer.
+This extended timeframe is due to the court-based nature of the application, the requirement for medical evidence, the notification process, and the potential for objections.

 The deputyship application process involves: